-The uMhlathuze Water Stewardship Partnership (UWASP) is a river basin collaboration of business, government and civil society partners established to address water security challenges in the uMhlathuze region of South Africa.
+The uMhlathuze Water Stewardship Partnership (UWASP) is a river basin collaboration of business, government and civil society established to address water security challenges in the uMhlathuze region of South Africa.
 UWASP aims to play a transformative role in the region by unlocking the value of water for social, economic and environmental benefit.

 The Mhlathuze River Catchment is on the north-east coast of KwaZulu-Natal, approximately 180kms north of Durban.
+The main towns in the region include Richards Bay, Melmoth and Empangeni.

-Origins and founding partners:
+Origins and Key Partners:

 UWASP’s approach is collaborative, with all partners working collectively to identify focus areas and solutions, as well as to develop projects.